-Oceans quake malleable, molding into fissures of tectonic hunger,
+Oceans quake, molding into fissures of tectonic hunger,

 ravaging the deep, stirring the primal need depressing

-populations’ unseen to the denizens of land, disregarded in man’s wake.
+populations unseen to the denizens of land, left in man’s wake.

-From the diatom, to the whale, from the single cell to the open hand
+From diatom, to whale, from single cell, to open hand

-from the sun, to the stars, to the mushroom bomb, we’ve light.
+from sun, to star, to mushroom bomb, we have light.

-juxtaposing wealth with poverty, as throngs rise asking for hand
+juxtaposing wealth with poverty, throngs rise asking for hand-

 outs, aching with a human need to know, hungering.

-Death’s rattle will subside, as the head eats the tail of depression.
+Death’s rattle subsides, as head eats the tail of depression.

-Natives in aboriginal huts and Inuit in igloos will see the light.
+Aborigines in Australian huts and Inuit in igloos see the light.

-There will be no holding back the tide for hand in hand, each cell wakes.
+There will be no holding back the tide, for hand in hand, cells wake.

-No longer can knowledge be withheld.
+No longer can knowledge be held.
 “Phone home,” a revolutionary

-cry, the tit will not be ripped from the lips of hungering
+cry, the breast will not be ripped from the lips of hungering

-humanity, the tyrant and the saint juxtaposed, their time at hand.
+humanity, tyrant and saint will be juxtaposed, their time at hand.

-Instant communication, shall scrape the barnacles of blight handily.
+Instant contact scrapes the barnacles of blight handily.

-for the way out ,the way up, the key, light-heartedly
+showing the way out, the way up, the key.
+Light-heartedly

 Let tyranny be eaten, and righteousness wake.